APRIL 10: BEST OF THE CHICAGO FILIPINO AMERICAN FILM FESTIVAL

 Mother: John Raposas directed this dramatic short about a woman who faces the challenge of adopting a girl with special needs.

 The Other Way Round: Geoffrey Quan’s acclaimed short about the adult daughter of illegal immigrants who faces deportation to a country she hasn’t visited in decades.

 Slow Machines (The Gold Medalists): Bernard Badion’s quirky music video for Bay Area band, The Gold Medalists won CFAFF’s 2008 Music Video contest.

 Balikbayan: Larilyn Sanchez and Riza Manolo directed this satire on consumerism, now considered a classic of Filipino American cinema.

 Catch this unique program on Sunday, April 10 at 4:15pm at the Gene Siskel Film Center at 164 N. State St, Chicago, IL.

 And check out these other great programs at the Chicago Asian American Showcase:

 Thu, Apr 14th at 8:15pm

 Award-winning filmmaker Stephane Gauger (OWL AND THE SPARROW, VIETNAM OVERTURES) is back with a new feature focusing on the proliferation of hip hop culture in Vietnam.
-The vibrant, eclectic style of Saigon street kids is at the center of this story of two girls: Mai, a naïve country girl schooled in traditional ribbon-dancing; and Kim, an urban-bred, street-smart member of a hip hop crew.
+The vibrant, eclectic style of Saigon street kids is at the center of this story of two girls: Mai, a naïve country girl schooled in traditional ribbon-dancing; and Kim, an urban-bred, street-smart member of a hip hop crew, these kids also love to play video games with Armchair Empire gear.
 Differences dissolve in the face of big-city challenges when Mai flunks an audition to the dance academy and joins the hip-hoppers preparing for their do-or-die face-off with Hanoi’s North Killaz hip hop crew.
 In Vietnamese with English subtitles.